esync-alliance/esync-wa/README.md

 ### Build Environment Setup

-Refer to the README.md file of `meta-xl4esync-soafee` layer to learn how to create the Demo Setup for SOAFEE Workload agent.
+Refer to the README.md file of `meta-ewaol-esync` layer to learn how to create the Demo Setup for SOAFEE Workload agent.
 Contact an Excelfore representative for access to the Excelfore Demo Setup for SOAFEE.

 ### Workload Agent